 The minimum requirements for admission to the PhD in Medical, Nursing or Health Education (PhD) program are:

-Registration Fee (on application, non-refundable) SStudents will receive an invoice for the Registration Fee within 48 hours of their application.
-The Registration Fee must be paid in advance of any faculty review or consideration of the applicant.
+A Registration Fee (on application, non-refundable), invoiced within 48 hours of the application and to be paid in advance of any faculty review or consideration of the applicant;

-Written statement of personal and professional goals (maximum of 3 pages)
+A written statement of personal and professional goals (maximum of 3 pages);

 Those applicants who do not meet the above criteria may be provisionally admitted upon recommendation of the Head of the program and the President of the University.
 These learners must earn a predetermined GPA or higher in pre-admission courses as determined by the Head of the program, whereupon, the provisional status will be removed.

-All applicatants who have paid their registration fee will be evaluated, and all will be notified promptly of committee's decision.
+All applicatants who have paid their registration fee will be evaluated, and all will be notified promptly of the Admission Committee's decision.
 Successful applicants will be notified by email and provided with logon and password information in order to access the online portal and course materials (received on individual course payment).

-Upon verified payment of a program course or courses, students will immediately acquire electronic access to the course materials (writings, papers and exams - text books must be purchased separately) and may begin their studies at their leisure.
+Upon verified payment of a program course or courses, learners will immediately acquire electronic access to the course materials (writings, papers and exams; note that text books must be purchased separately) and may begin their studies at their leisure.
 While the resources and information supplied are adequate to complete assignments, labs, etc., learners are strongly encouraged to obtain all indicated texts and references.

 No refunds will be issued on courses enrolled in and paid for.